 Indeed, Caleb!
 You’re probably a little young to understand the cliche that “Two heads are better than one.”
 But you’re certainly old enough to intuit the thinking power of two brains being greater than the thinking power of one brain.
 This underscores the lesson I want to share about brain capacity under stress.

-Whether it is physical workload or mental workload, each of us has a limit and those limits are not created equally for every person.
-Issues of individual capacity aside, it is important to realize and acknowledge the limits to existing and under stress, you’re going to reach those limits much sooner.
+Whether it is physical workload or mental workload, each of us have limits and those limits are not created equally in every person.
+Issues of individual capacity aside, it is important to realize and acknowledge the limits to existing and, under stress, you’re going to reach those limits much sooner.

 When a person reaches their physical workload limits the symptoms are very obvious and outwardly observable.
 They become physically exhausted and no longer able to carry their load.
 To cope with physical overload, a worker may shed some load to make their work easier.
 They may also stop to rest.
 Or they may ask someone to help them carry the load.

 The outward signs of mental overload are not, unfortunately, as obvious.
 Neither the person being overloaded nor those around them may directly observe the symptoms.
 These symptoms may include confusion, forgetfulness, task fixation, tunnel vision, auditory exclusion, stress blindness, and more.
 If (and this is a big leap) a person would realize they are becoming mentally overloaded (which they are very likely not going to do until it is too late), they can employ some of the same tactics used for physical overload.